awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 In this example, data key caching speeds up the encryption operation by reducing the frequency of requests to the master key provider\.

 The command in this example encrypts a large directory with multiple subdirectories that contain a total of approximately 800 small log files\.
-The first command saves the ARN of the CMK in a `cmkARN` variable\.
+The first command saves the ARN of the AWS KMS key in a `keyARN` variable\.
 The second command encrypts all of the files in the input directory \(recursively\) and writes them to an archive directory\.
 The command uses the `--suffix` parameter to specify the `.archive` suffix\.

 The `--caching` parameter enables data key caching\.
 The **capacity** attribute, which limits the number of data keys in the cache, is set to 1, because serial file processing never uses more than one data key at a time\.
 The **max\_age** attribute, which determines how long the cached data key can used, is set to 10 seconds\.